hyperledger-archives/iroha/docs/source/api/queries.rst

 Purpose
 -------

-To get the state of an asset in an account (a balance), `GetAccountAssets` query can be used.
+To get the state of all assets in an account (a balance), `GetAccountAssets` query can be used.

 Request Schema
 --------------